rclone/rclone/CONTRIBUTING.md

 website` targets in the Makefile if you are interested in how.
 You don't need to run these when adding a feature.

-Documentation for rclone sub commands is with their code, eg `cmd/ls/ls.go`.
+Documentation for rclone sub commands is with their code, e.g.
+`cmd/ls/ls.go`.

 Note that you can use [GitHub's online editor](https://help.github.com/en/github/managing-files-in-a-repository/editing-files-in-another-users-repository)